A Chance Encounter

 The quest for extraterrestrial life, the scientists reminded him daily, is what brings mankind to the outer planets.
 The frozen seas of Europa, Ganymede’s oh-so-precious magnetic field, and the volcanism of Io had been the only topics of discussion among the labcoats aboard, each factor supposedly contributing to the chance of life emerging either on or beneath the moons’ surfaces.
 Even now, there were dozens of research teams drilling and scraping and digging, trying desperately to unearth even a single microbe in the hopes of forever cementing their names in the history books.

 A door behind the Captain slid open with a pneumatic hiss to admit one of the biologists, who clumsily floated into the room.
 He held four thick books, two in each hand, and a pen between his teeth as he floundered his way into a chair.
 Finally settled, he nodded to the Captain and spread the books out to hang in the air in front of him.
-Breaking the silence of the otherwise quiet observation deck, a faint beeping from the EMS panel was the only warning the two men would receive.
+Breaking the silence of the otherwise quiet observation deck, a faint beeping from the

 The Captain barely had time to notice the sound before a sharp pain stabbed into his head, one which he would have likened to the feeling of his brain trying to rip itself free from his skull.
 The Captain looked to the biologist, who was convulsing wildly in the air, obviously sharing the experience.
 Involuntarily his eyes clamped shut and his hands went to his head, though the blinding white pain remained for several seconds until fading to dull blackness.
 It was after this point that the Captain, and the rest of the scientists and crew, would breathe no more.